department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/controlled-study/controlled-study-research-plan.md

 Veterans:

-Segment #1: 10 participants who are female Veterans
+Segment #1: 10 participants who are female Veterans  (URL)
 - For this demographic, aim for an equal number of participants across age brackets and conflicts/periods of service - so Korean Conflict, Vietnam Era, Persian Gulf, Afghanistan, Iraq.

-Segment #2: 10 participants who are Male Veterans
+Segment #2: 10 participants who are Male Veterans (URL)
 - For this demographic, aim for an equal number of participants across age brackets and conflicts/periods of service - so Korean Conflict, Vietnam Era, Persian Gulf, Afghanistan, Iraq.

 Non-Veterans:

-Segment #3: 10 participants who are people close to Veterans
+Segment #3: 10 participants who are people close to Veterans (URL)
 - Can be female caretakers, male caretaker or family members (i.e. dependents)

 Usage related segments:

-- Segment #4: 10 participants who are new to va.gov (2 years or less)
+- Segment #4: 10 participants who are new to va.gov (2 years or less) (URL)

-- Segment #5: 10 participants who are casual, infrequent users of va.gov (once a year)
+- Segment #5: 10 participants who are casual, infrequent users of va.gov (once a year) (URL)

-- Segment #6: 10 participants who are frequent users (i.e. dependent on claims etc. or who visit va.gov daily or weekly)
+- Segment #6: 10 participants who are frequent users (i.e. dependent on claims etc. or who visit va.gov daily or weekly) (URL)

 Location:

-- Segment #7: 10 participants who live in urban centers
+- Segment #7: 10 participants who live in urban centers (URL)

-- Segment #8: 10 participants who live in suburban or rural areas
+- Segment #8: 10 participants who live in suburban or rural areas (URL)

 Marginalized populations:

-- Segment #9: 10 participants who identify as LGBTQ+
+- Segment #9: 10 participants who identify as LGBTQ+  (URL)

 - Segment #10: 10 participants who are experiencing economic insecurity - (i.e. experiencing homelessness/housing insecure, food insecurity, either currently or previously in their time as a Veteran post-discharge from service).
+(URL)

 For technology requirements: